NickMarcha/RaffleDashboard/README.md

 }
 ```

-The sertificate referenced is an origin SSL provided by cloudfare it is stored in the root directory in `/cert/` this enables cloudfare full proxy as well as `https`.
+The certificate referenced is an origin SSL provided by cloudflare it is stored in the root directory in `/cert/` this enables cloudflare full proxy as well as `https`.

 To get cors working be sure to change the accepted header urls in `server/index.json`